-Banner reading 'Refugees Welcome' appears at base of Statue of Liberty - ABC 36 News
+Banner reading 'Refugees welcome' appears at base of Statue of Liberty - ABC 36 News

-The 3-by-20-foot banner was unfurled atop the pedestal around 12:50 p.m., according to the U.S. National Park Service Police.
-It was affixed to the wall of the public observation deck at the base of the statue by nylon rope.
+The banner, 3 feet by 20 feet, was unfurled atop the pedestal around 12:50 p.m., according to National Park Service police.
+It was affixed to the outside of the public observation deck at the base of the statue by nylon rope.

 When injustice is being perpetuated, we must all stand up#RefugeesWelcome pic.twitter.com/rz3Qtwzqco